tcheneau/wiredto154/README.md

 manufacturers, and can even be modified dynamical when the node is being used.
-For this reason, we only provide information on some common nodes, based from the manufacturers' specifications and leave to the reader the choice of the transceiver characteristics that is choose as a parameter of the simulation.
+For this reason, we only provide information on some common nodes, based from the manufacturers' specifications and leave to the reader the choice of the transceiver characteristics that is choose as a parameter in the simulation.

 #### RedBee Econotag